ga-wdi-boston/rails-heroku-setup-guide/README.md

 -   Create a Heroku app from the command line.
 -   Push the latest code to Heroku.
 -   Migrate the production database.
+-   Open an issue on this repository, with the url to your deployed heroku app.

 ## Getting Set Up